yixiunanyangu/L2F-code/README.md

 In this paper, we propose enabling the agent to **learn to focus on target regions** imitating the logical perceptual patterns of humans.
 Specifically, we:

 - 🗂️ Construct a **logical region dataset named L2F** with 13,000 expert-annotated instruction–screenshot pairs, annotating boundary boxes containing grounding elements mimicking human attention mechanisms.
-- 🔌 Introduce a **light plug-in detection model (P-LR)** that can be seamlessly integrated with any existing grounding model.
+- 🔌 Introduce a **light plug-in detection model (L2F-PLR)** that can be seamlessly integrated with any existing grounding model.
-- 🔄 Present an **end-to-end model (E2E-GG)** that directly generates final outputs using logical regions as intermediate reflection to guide reasoning.
+- 🔄 Present an **end-to-end model (L2F-E2E)** that directly generates final outputs using logical regions as intermediate reflection to guide reasoning.

-> **Key Results:** P-LR improves existing models by an average absolute gain of **+12.95%**, and E2E-GG achieves **50.86%** overall accuracy on ScreenSpot-Pro, surpassing prior state-of-the-art methods.
+> **Key Results:** L2F-PLR improves existing models by an average absolute gain of **+12.95%**, and L2F-E2E achieves **50.86%** overall accuracy on ScreenSpot-Pro, surpassing prior state-of-the-art methods.

 ---